Why open files ulimit should be set

-Rolling back to a previous backup can silently fail, resulting in incomplete data being written to the file system or database.
-(This includes all types of rollbacks, including using System Upgrade, Component Manager, or the
+Rolling back to a previous backup can silently fail, resulting in incomplete data being written to the file system or database using the

 In some cases, a very long query string causes the user’s allocated memory space to run out of memory because of too many recursive calls.